o2r-project/api/docs/user.md

 #### Error response for requests requiring authentication

-When no session cookie was included, or the included session cookie does not belong to a authenticated session, the service will respond with a `401 Unauthorized` message.
+When no session cookie was included, or the included session cookie does not belong to a authenticated session, the service responds with a `401 Unauthorized` message.

 ```json
 401 Unauthorized